COVID-19: Safer travel guidance

 - Increasing public transport services where capacity and resources are available.

-- Deploying extra staff at stations, interchanges, wharves and stops to assist customers with physical distancing as they move through the network.
+- Deploying extra staff at stations, interchanges, wharves and stops to assist customers as they move through the network.
 These marshals will also be available to assist any customer with visual impairments or any other disability.

-- To maintain physical distancing on public transport, capacity restrictions are in place.
-The number of seats available per travel mode are shown below.
+- The number of seats available per travel mode are shown below.

 - Figures refer to both seated and standing capacity.